Scarlett Baird, M.A. CV

 Scarlett Baird graduated from Southern Methodist University with a B.A. in Psychology in 2013.
 After graduating, she worked as a research assistant in the Anxiety & Health Behaviors Lab at the University of Texas at Austin as a Project Coordinator for several funded clinical trials.
 She is currently a doctoral student in the Clinical Psychology program at UT Austin.
-Scarlett is interested in identifying reintegration strategies for returning combat veterans as well as determinants of treatment adherence among anxiety-prone populations.
+Scarlett is interested in identifying reintegration strategies for returning combat veterans.
+She is also interested in program development and implementation.

 Jolene Jacquart graduated from the University of Wisconsin – Madison with a B.S. in Psychology and Neurobiology in 2012.
 After graduating, Jolene worked as a clinical research coordinator at the Benson-Henry Institute for Mind-Body Medicine at the Massachusetts General Hospital for several funded clinical trials examining mind-body practices.
 Jolene is currently a doctoral student in the Clinical Psychology program at UT-Austin under Dr. Jasper Smits.
 Jolene’s broad research interests are understanding the mechanisms, dosing, and adherence of alternative treatment and augmentation strategies for anxiety and depressive disorders (e.g., aerobic exercise, yoga).